-- 2.7.
+2.7.
 An independent regulatory body will not be entirely separate from other governmental bodies.
 The government has the ultimate responsibility for involving those with legitimate and recognized interests in its decision making.
-However, the government shall ensure that the regulatory body is able to make decisions under its statutory obligation for the regulatory control of facilities and activities, and that it is able to perform its functions without undue pressure or constraint. - 2.8 To be effectively independent from undue influences on its decision making, the regulatory body-shall: - (a) shall have sufficient authority and sufficient competent staffing; - shall have access to sufficient financial resources for the proper and timely discharge of its assigned responsibilities;
+However, the government shall ensure that the regulatory body is able to make decisions under its statutory obligation for the regulatory control of facilities and activities, and that it is able to perform its functions without undue pressure or constraint.

+2.8.
+To be effectively independent from undue influences on its decision making, the regulatory body:

-- (c) The regulatory body shall be able to make independent regulatory judgements and regulatory decisions, at all stages in the lifetime of facilities and the duration of activities until release from regulatory control, under operational states and in accidents; - (d) shall be free from any undue influences that might compromise safety, such as pressures associated with political circumstances or economic conditions, or pressures from government departments, authorized parties or other organizations; - (e) Furthermore, the regulatory body shall be able to give independent advice and provide reports to government departments and governmental bodies on matters relating to the safety of facilities and activities: This includes access to the highest levels of the Government. - (a)(f) shall be able to liaise directly with regulatory bodies of other States and with international organizations to promote co-operation and the exchange of regulatory related information and experience. - 2.9.
-No responsibilities shall be assigned to the regulatory body that might compromise or conflict with its discharging of its responsibility for regulating the safety of facilities and activities. - 2.10.
-The staff of the regulatory body shall have no direct or indirect interest in facilities and activities or authorized parties7 beyond the interest necessary for regulatory purposes. - 2.11.
-In the event that a department or agency of government is itself an authorized party operating an authorized facility or facilities, or conducting authorized activities, the regulatory body shall be separate from, and effectively independent of, the authorized party. - 2.12.
-Where several authorities are involved in the authorization process, the regulatory requirements shall apply, and they shall be applied consistently and without undue modification.
+- (a) Shall have sufficient authority and sufficient competent staff; - (b) Shall have access to sufficient financial resources for the proper and timely discharge of its assigned responsibilities; - (c) Shall be able to make independent regulatory judgements and regulatory decisions, at all stages in the lifetime of facilities and the duration of activities until release from regulatory control, under operational states and in accidents; - (d) Shall be free from any pressures associated with political circumstances or economic conditions, or pressures from government departments, authorized parties or other organizations; - (e) Shall be able to give independent advice and provide reports to government departments and governmental bodies on matters relating to the safety of facilities and activities.
+This includes access to the highest levels of government; - (f) Shall be able to liaise directly with regulatory bodies of other States and with international organizations to promote cooperation and the exchange of regulatory related information and experience.

+2.9.
+No responsibilities shall be assigned to the regulatory body that might compromise or conflict with its discharging of its responsibility for regulating the safety of facilities and activities.

+2.10.
+The staff of the regulatory body shall have no direct or indirect interest in facilities and activities or authorized parties6 beyond the interest necessary for regulatory purposes.

+2.11.
+In the event that a department or agency of government is itself an authorized party operating an authorized facility or facilities, or conducting authorized activities, the regulatory body shall be separate from, and effectively independent of, the authorized party.

-7An 'authorized party' is the person or organization responsible for an authorized facility or an authorized activity that gives rise to radiation risks who has been granted written permission (i.e. authorized) by the regulatory body or another governmental body to perform specified activities.
+6 An 'authorized party' is the person or organization responsible for an authorized facility or an authorized activity that gives rise to radiation risks who has been granted written permission (i.e. authorized) by the regulatory body or another governmental body to perform specified activities.
 The 'authorized party' for an authorized facility or activity is usually the operating organization or the registrant or licensee (although forms of authorization other than registration or licensing may apply).